arbor-sim/arbor/doc/concepts/labels.rst

 .. label:: (segment segment_id:integer)

     Refer to a segment by its id.
 Note that segment ids depend on the construction order of the morphology.
-While arbor's morphology loaders are stable in this regard, it can become an issue when building morphologies by hand.
+Arbor's morphology loaders are stable in this regard.

     .. figure:: ../gen-images/segment_label.svg
       :width: 600